cameronwebbable/NSObject-OnSteroids/README.md

-CWSmartObject
+NSObject-OnSteroids
 =============

 Allows you to create objects from dictionaries and just handles a bunch of other annoying tasks.
 Inspired by code that I wrote while still at Sqwiggle.
-CWSmartObject is derieved from [SQObject.{h,m} in the Sqwiggle iOS SDK](https://github.com/sqwiggle/sqwiggle-ios-sdk/blob/master/iOSSDK/SQObject.h)
+NSObject-OnSteroids is derieved from [SQObject.{h,m} in the Sqwiggle iOS SDK](https://github.com/sqwiggle/sqwiggle-ios-sdk/blob/master/iOSSDK/SQObject.h)

 Benefits
 --------